5 Essential Books for Digital Nomads!

 While this book was written long before the concept of digital nomads was even talked about, this book is way ahead of its time and truly gets what it takes to be a digital nomad.
 If you’ve ever wondered whether it was worth giving up a regular 9-to-5 job for the life of a digital nomad, then you should certainly read this book.
 As celebrity writer Robert T. Kiyosaki explains,“Just know that it’s fear that keeps most people working at a job.
 The fear of not paying their bills.
 The fear of being fired.
 The fear of not having enough money.
 The fear of starting over.
 That’s the price of studying to learn a profession or trade, and then working for money.
 Most people become a slave to money… and then get angry at their boss.”

-We hope you have enjoyed our reading list for Books for Digital Nomads.
+We hope you have enjoyed our reading list for digital nomads.
 If there are other great books that we have missed out on, please let us know right away!
 We would love to hear from you.